emersonp/99-Problems/README.md

 **Coin Flip Simulation** - Write some code that simulates flipping a single coin however many times the user decides.
 The code should record the outcomes and count the number of tails and heads.

+**Tax Calculator** - Asks the user to enter a cost and either a country or state tax.
+It then returns the tax plus the total cost with tax.

 Numbers
 ---------